The six themed lands inside Magic Kingdom are each iconic in their own unique way.

 - Sunshine Tree Terrace: The Sunshine Tree Terrace is known for serving the Citrus Swirl, a soft serve, frozen dessert that swirls orange with vanilla.
 The menu also has a few other items, including the new Orange Swirl, which is essentially an orange Dole Whip.

-- Tortuga Tavern: Tortuga Tavern is a simple quick-service that serves a few specialty items and classic ones like hot dogs and turkey legs.
+- Tortuga Tavern: Tortuga Tavern is a simple quick-service that serves a few specialty items like pork sandwiches and a tasty Peanut Butter, Chocolate and Banana sandwich.